 2014 Dr. Jeanne Booth

-Bonner Leader Program: Lynchburg College was notified by the Bonner Foundation in February 2004 that the College had won a grant for a Bonner Leader Program initiative.
+Bonner Leader Program: University of Lynchburg was notified by the Bonner Foundation in February 2004 that the College had won a grant for a Bonner Leader Program initiative.
 The program was implemented in fall 2004 with the recruitment goal of ten students.
 The Foundation is noted nationwide for advancing the causes of community service, service learning, and community-based research in areas as diverse as the inner city and the Appalachian Mountains.
 The mission of the Bonner Leader Program is to “transform the lives of students and members, the life of their campuses, their local communities, and the world through service and leadership.”
 Lisa Whitaker, associate director of the Center for Community Development and Social Justice, was named the Program’s first director in 2004.

 Bullard House: Townhouse named and dedicated in fall 2004 in memory of the Rev. Frank Fontaine Bullard, 1857-1909, pastor of First Christian Church (Disciples of Christ) in Lynchburg, Virginia, who was instrumental in bringing Dr. Josephus Hopwood to Lynchburg to interest him in establishing a Disciples’ college.
 He was also one of the original donors whose gift helped to purchase the Westover Hotel, the first building of the College.
-He was named the first chair of Virginia Christian College (named Lynchburg College in 1919) Board of Trustees.
+He was named the first chair of Virginia Christian College (named University of Lynchburg in 1919) Board of Trustees.
 He was buried, at his request, on the campus near what is now Wake Field House.
 His remains were moved in 1923 to Spring Hill Cemetery (Lynchburg) and were buried next to those of his wife, Jennie Wilson Bullard.

 (Former) Burton Student Center: The Percy N. Burton Student Center, completed in 1968 and named for College benefactor and former trustee, 1956-1973, was renovated and expanded in 2014 and renamed the Drysdale Student Center.
 The College continues to honor Percy and his wife with the Percy Burton Dining Hall and the Gertrude Burton Dining Room.